berkmirsatk/RVX_Anddea_Unofficial_Pre-Build/README.md

-# RVXA BMK REPO
+# RVX Anddea Unofficial Pre-Build Apk's and Module's
- - Root and non-root files created with RVX Anddea Patches.
+ - Rooted and non-rooted files patched with RVX Anddea Patches for YouTube and YouTube Music.

 # Guide
 ### For rooted users